 Issue/Background: Most of the City of Citrus Heights' storm drain system was constructed prior to incorporation as a city.
-Portions of the system had little to no design, or was designed to standards that have since been superseded.
-Additionally, portions of the storm drain system has passed its useful life and needs to be replaced
+Portions of the system had little to no design, or was designed to standards that have

 Project Description: Neighborhood Storm Drain Master Plans identify various drainage problem locations.
 The Neighborhood Storm Drain Project implements a solution to at a drainage problem location.